jonahmajumder/flash/README.md

 package: a bash script to build script and UIs into mac application

-KNOWN BUGS/SHORTCOMINGS TO BE ADDRESSED:
+KNOWN BUGS/SHORTCOMINGS:
- - directory issues with pressing "import"
+ [X] directory issues with pressing "import"
- - better graphic design
+ [ ] better graphic design
- - ability to write ignored comments in text file
+ [ ] ability to write ignored comments in text file
- - reverse testing (show definition, require term)
+ [ ] reverse testing (show definition, require term)
- - pausing and resuming capabilities
+ [ ] pausing and resuming capabilities
- - done page with stats
+ [ ] done page with stats
- - deck naming box goes blank issue
+ [ ] deck naming box goes blank issue
- - timer
+ [ ] timer
- - support for rich text
+ [ ] support for rich text
- - recognize all dashes as delimiter?
+ [ ] recognize all dashes as delimiter?
- - text overflows on sides of card when no spaces present
- - make it possible (and look good) to go full screen
- - handle keyboard shortcuts (Q for quit, L for load, etc)
- - print to PDF option, where printable template is generated
+ [ ] text overflows on sides of card when no spaces present [ ] make it possible (and look good) to go full screen [ ] handle keyboard shortcuts (Q for quit, L for load, etc) [ ] print to PDF option, where printable template is generated